Astrabrat/FLIP-First-Look-Inspection-Planner/README.md

 > - Adjust the `sensor_rotation` parameters as needed (currently supported).
 > - `sensor_translation` parameters are defined but not yet supported.
 > - Configure the voxel grid filter by setting the subsampling resolutions for the **X**, **Y**, and **Z** axes.
+> - There are some open parameters (defined but not used) for future  proper improvements.

 ## TODO

 1. Remove wildcard imports for control and debugging
 2. Integrate *sensor_translation* effect properly into view-planning
+3. Address open parameters